ajilk/Hue/README.md

 using that color, the moment you redefine the red, everything that was printed in red will be updated to the new definition of red, which is sometimes be something you do not want.
 In order to lessen this limitation, I used 6 different colors and redefined them, so they won't affect each other.
-In other I was able to get 6 shades of one color in one time.
+In other words, I was able to get 6 shades of one color in one time.
 Although, this project really doesn't push the capabilities to the limits, it demonstrates what is possible.